Client Portal vs Personal Service: Do You Need Both?

 But for everything else?

 Customers want autonomy.
 They want a secure client portal where they can log in, see where things stand, and get peace of mind instantly — no phone call needed.
+This is precisely why customer experience matters for residential developers in today's competitive market.

 Here's what great customer experience looks like in 2025: